Senior Data Scientist/AI Engineer (Remote)

 • Proven track record of delivering complex, high-impact solutions.

-For roles based in California, New York, Colorado or Washington State, the base salary hiring range for this position is USD 188,864 - USD 211,600.
-Compensation offered will be determined by multiple factors including location, job-related knowledge, skills and experience.
+For roles based in California, New York, Colorado or Washington State the base salary hiring range is USD 188,864 – USD 211,600.
+Compensation is determined by location, knowledge, skills and experience.
 Certain roles may be eligible for incentive compensation and additional benefits.
-All US based full time employees are eligible for the following benefits:
+All U.S. based full‑time employees are eligible for the following benefits:

 • Paid vacation, holidays and sick days